The Private Security Industry Act outlines a system for the statutory regulation of the private security industry

-The rush amongst Investigation companies to gain as much kudos and credibility as possible by attaing, "Voluntary”, Kite marks, such as: British Standard 102000, has meant that "Self regulation", is, now, the order of the day.
-The organisations and businesses that wish to bid for government contracts have already enroled on the Approved Contractor Scheme (ACS).
+“Voluntary”, Kite marks, such as: British Standard 102000 and the Approved Contractor Scheme has meant that “Self regulation”, is, currently, the order of the day.
+The organisations and businesses that wish to bid for government contracts have already adopted this form of “Pseudo” Private Investigator Licencing..

-In order to apply for a licence you must have the right to work in the UK but you do not have to be a British Citizen.
+In order to apply for a future licence you must have the right to work in the UK but you do not have to be a British Citizen.

 With your licence you can begin your journey as an investigator, but, only experience, continual training and luck will ensure you make a successful profitable, career in the sector.